 Yesterday saw the monthly update on the disaster that is the US housing market.
 Figures showed that the downturn is accelerating – the S&P/Case-Shiller Composite-20 Index showed that the US house prices fell 7.7% in the year to the end of last November.
 The S&P/Case-Shiller Composite-10 Index (which covers the 10 main US metropolitan markets and has a longer history – see graph) showed that house prices fell 8.4% in the year to the end of last November, the steepest fall since the index began in 1987.
 This is bad enough, but digging below the headline year-on-year numbers reveal a startling trend in the house prices.
 Taking the quarterly house price change, and annualising it, shows that the Composite-20 index fell 16.2%, while the composite-10 index fell 16.6%, which shows that the downward trend is quickly accelerating.

 Then today we had the UK release of what I believe is perhaps the most important UK economic indicator, the number of mortgage approvals.
-We have discussed mortgage approvals numerous times on this blog (see here for our last comment), but it’s worth a brief recap.
+We have discussed mortgage approvals numerous times on this blog, but it’s worth a brief recap.
 The housing market is the transmission mechanism for monetary policy – when the housing market is strong, the Bank of England increases interest rates to stop the economy from overheating.
 Higher interest rates slow the housing market, then consumer spending and economic growth both slow (both with a lag), then inflation falls (with a further lag), and finally unemployment starts rising as companies react to weaker growth by cutting costs.
 Any predictor of what’s happening to the housing market is therefore worth its weight in gold to figuring out what’s going to happen to the broader economy.